Last reviewed: by KINS Researcher Emily

 Can I track HRV without a wearable?

-Yes — Elite HRV app with a Polar H10 chest strap gives clinical-grade single-measurement HRV.
-Free version available.
+Yes — Elite HRV app with a Polar H10 chest strap gives clinical-grade single-measurement HRV. $90 total.

 Does HRV improve with cold plunges?

 Acutely, yes.
-Long-term effect on baseline HRV is modest unless cold exposure is part of a broader vagal-tone protocol.⁸
+Long-term effect on baseline HRV is modest unless cold exposure is part of a broader vagal-tone protocol — which is why we pair it with resonance breathing and tVNS at KINS.⁸

 — Cathy